 The Sona’s heart rate sensor also provides data on how your body responds to exercise and activity, and records resting heart rate for a more complete picture of your health than a simple pulse reading.
 Outside of the heart rate monitor, the Sona bracelet approaches fitness tracking in a different way to other fitness wearables, providing an Active Time reading over a more basic step count.
 In all, the Sona wants to push you into making your life better, and not just lose weight or move more.

 The bracelet has a design that’s less about pushing your limits at the gym, and more about fitting into your lifestyle.
 The bands are made from black or white leather, and the body from metal with a rose gold, gold, or gunmetal finish.
 On the front is a mirrored, screen-less panel.

 Inside is a small 80mAh battery that only lasts for about four days, which is a little disappointing, but then the Sona has an always-active heart rate sensor, so it’s to be expected.
 It syncs with your phone using Bluetooth, and while the app is currently only for iOS with Apple HealthKit integration, an Android version with Google Fit is expected soon.

-The idea of a lifestyle and wellness-focused wearable, rather than one that’s all about fitness and weight loss, is intriguing; and the Sona Connected Bracelet can be pre-ordered right now for the special price of $130.
-Get in early and it’ll ship with both a nightstand dock and an optional silicone bracelet.
-Miss out, and the regular price is $200 without the extra goodies.
+The idea of a lifestyle and wellness-focused wearable, rather than one that’s all about fitness and weight loss, is intriguing; and you can order the Sona Connected Bracelet now on the company’s website for $180.